Measurable bounded cohomology of measured groupoids: The exponential law

 \section{The exponential law}

 The purpose of this section is to prove Theorem \ref{theorem_expo}, where we compare the measurable bounded cohomology of a semidirect groupoid with the continuous bounded cohomology of the group with twisted coefficients.
-This requires some preliminary steps.
-In fact, we first introduce the notions of regular space and of continuous coefficient module.
-For further details about this part we refer to Monod's book \cite{monod:libro}.
-Then we move to the proof, which relies on the exponential law for essentially bounded functions \cite[Corollary 2.3.3]{monod:libro}.
-The isomorphism in cohomology is induced by a cochain map that we describe explicitly.

-\begin{defn} Let $G$ be a topological group.
-A \emph{regular $G$-space} is a standard Borel space $X$ on which $G$ acts measure preserving with the following property: the $G$-invariant measure class contains a representative $\mu$ such that $(X,\mu)$ is a standard probability space and the action